COVID-19 patient information

 Before calling our clinic or booking an appointment with your GP, please take a moment to read through the following information.
 This has been developed to help answer some general questions you might have about COVID-19.
 The information provided is correct as of 26th September 2022.

 The threat level of COVID-19 in Queensland is still ongoing and various new strains are constantly coming to the fore.
 With the arrival of the flu season its a concern as to how to distinguish one from the other.

 For the safety of our patients and staff,:

 - If a face-to-face appointment is required we request that all patients wear a face mask while in the clinic.

 - We also observe social distancing >1.5m and limit the number of patients in our waiting room.

 - If you have symptoms of the flu, a cold, or a loss of sense of smell or taste, then a COVID-19 test is necessary.
 Please refer to the Queensland Government website for a list of COVID-19 clinics and testing centres. -- - We do not provide Rapid Antigen Testing at our clinic.
 These can be done at home or at a local testing facility if you qualify.
 We do not stock Rapid Antigen Tests at our clinic.
 They are available for purchase at chemists and supermarkets.

 - If you are unwell and have respiratory symptoms, please ask for a telephone appointment with the GP, and a safe review will be arranged.
-Please be assured that our clinic is COVID-19 safe and all our staff are fully vaccinated.

 - You are a close contact if you usually live with the person or are in a household setting (for more than 4 hours) during a confirmed case's infective period.